 With all this data – in addition to the customer’s purchase history, demographic information, and preference insights – businesses can also build hyper-personalization strategies.
 These may include dynamic pricing, custom advertising and personal product notifications.

-Thanks to Magnus Geverts at Calabrio
+Contributed by: Magnus Geverts at Calabrio

 Reduce Costs and Remain Compliant